Oluwakemi-moyin/capstone_project_customerdata/README.md

    - East and North region subscribers like cheaper prices which is why they prefer Basic subscription
    - The total revenue figures dropped from 89,902,969 in 2022 to  59,916,717(difference of ) in 2023 for all regions.
    - Customers had more than one subscription per subscription term.
    - In 2022 when the Subscription Company started providing services, Customers in the South region brought in revenue of 22,528,898.00, which was the highest followed by East       Region with revenue of 22,479,354.00
    - However in 2023, when a renewal was done after the initial one ended in the same year, there was a significant drop of 33.19% in the South Region while the East Region had       the highest decline of 33.68%.
+   - Customers that subscribed in 2022 did not renew in 2023.
+There are different sets of Customers for both Subscription terms(2022-2023 and 2023-2024 this may be due to poor        customer service or dissatisfaction of subscription service by customers.

 ### Conclusion
 ---